Ratakor/nolan/README.md

 - ascensions (track mats)

 ### chore
-- add mutexes
 - use config.json instead of config.h
-- optimize raids.c and cmd_..raid with slayers
+- rework roles and make it available to other servers
 - add documentation
-- rework roles and make it available to other servers
+- rework DIFF in ocr.c and improve accuracy for raids.c
 - add logging to file
-- rework DIFF in ocr.c and raids.c

 ### misc
 - use sql for raids and roles
-- better wrong image input detection for raids
+- multi-threading for raids.c
-- async ?